th2-net/th2-common-j/README.md

 * timeout - this option defines connection timeout in milliseconds.
 If set to 0 or omitted, the default value of 5000 is used.
 * pageSize - this option defines the size of the result set to fetch at a time.
 If set to 0 or omitted, the default value of 5000 is used.
 * prepareStorage - enables database schema initialization if Cradle is used.
 By default, it has value of `false`
+* eventBatchDurationMillis - this option defines default duration for test event batch duration, used when no duration data was available for particular test event partition.
+If set to 0 or omitted, the default value of 5000 is used.

 ```json
 {